verana-labs/verifiable-trust-vpr-spec/spec.md

 - `rate` (string, mandatory): Fixed-point integer representing the exchange rate from base asset to quote asset.
 - `rate_scale` (uint32, mandatory): Number of decimal digits used to scale rate.
 - `updated_at` (timestamp, mandatory): Timestamp of the last exchange rate update.
-- `expires_at` (timestamp, optional): Timestamp after which the exchange rate is considered invalid.
+- `expires_at` (timestamp, mandatory): Timestamp after which the exchange rate is considered invalid.
-- `source` (string, optional): Identifier of the exchange rate provider.
+- `state` (boolean, mandatory): true means enabled, false means disabled.
+- `update_whitelist` (account[], optional): List of accounts that are allowed to update this entry.

 ### GlobalVariables